Iron Ring

 The Iron Ring is a ring worn by many Canadian engineers as a symbol and reminder of the obligations and ethics associated with their profession.
 The ring is presented in a private ceremony known as the Ritual of the Calling of an Engineer.
 Qualification for the obligation ceremony is either completion of a CEAB accredited engineering program or meeting the academic standard for licensure with a provincial engineering regulator.
 The concept of the ritual and the rings originated from H. E. T. Haultain in 1922, with assistance from Rudyard Kipling, who crafted the ritual at Haultain's request.

+Originally made from puddled iron, rings are often now made from stainless steel.

 Symbolism

 The ring symbolizes the pride engineers have in their profession, while simultaneously reminding them of their humility.
 The ring serves as a reminder to the engineer and others of the engineer's obligation to live by a high standard of professional conduct.
 However, the ring is not a symbol of qualification as an engineer; engineering qualifications are determined by provincial and territorial licensing bodies.